 Each entity operating in the electricity market and/or in the network business is required to hold a trading licence.
-Status in June 2010 was that the Norwegian Water Resources and

-Energy Directorate (NVE) kept about 430 trading concessions under surveillance.
-In week 23 there were 33 suppliers with offers in all grid areas in Norway and a total of 96 suppliers in the whole country (data collected from the National price comparison site.
-All suppliers offering at least one of the three main contract types in Norway are obliged to register on this comparison site).
+Status in June 2011 was that the Norwegian Water Resources and Energy Directorate (NVE) kept about 440 trading concessions under surveillance.
+In week 23 2011 there were 25 suppliers with offers in all grid areas in Norway and a total of 98 suppliers in the whole country1).